FarahMint/reedsy-challenges/README.md

 ## 2.2.
 Which are your favorite features of HTML5?
 How have you used them before?

 I like to use the HTML5's web storage feature to simulate and mimic the backend.
 The local storage makes it possible to store values in the browser.
-I used the localStorage in three of my projects where the user can select an item and then it get saved it in their favorite.
+I used the localStorage in three of my projects where the user can select an item and add  it in their favorite “basket”.

 ## 2.3.
 Explain the difference between creating a DOM element setting innerHTML and using createElement.